BrentSimons/Project-EDE-BNB/endpoint_examples.md

-In this file you will be able to see some example bodies for all endpoints
+In this file you will be able to see some examples for all our endpoints

 ### Public Endpoints